 SERVICE DESCRIPTION

 FFPSA Teams work collaboratively with families to explore their culture, beliefs, and values and work together to identify strengths, as well as family needs.
 Through that process, goals for treatment are developed and adjusted as needed.
 The family and FFPSA Team also work together to identify other, non-clinical supports needed.
 This can include coaching parents to address ineffective behaviors and teaching strategies to positively manage children while balancing everyday stressors like work, legal concerns, finances, and healthcare.
-Many families have experienced mutli-generational poverty, abuse, neglect, and trauma.
+Many families have experienced multi-generational poverty, abuse, neglect, and trauma.
 Family support services seek to address practical needs of the family that are barriers to engaging in therapy or other needed services.

 EBP Model Fidelity